grpc/proposal/A6-client-retries.md

 #### Throttling Retry Attempts and Hedged RPCs

 gRPC prevents server overload due to retries and hedged RPCs by disabling these policies when the client’s ratio of failures to successes passes a certain threshold.
-The throttling is done per server name.
+The throttling is done per server process.
 Retry throttling may be configured as follows:

 ```
 "retryThrottling": {